-All matriculated nursing students who are planning a leave of absence (LOA) for personal reasons that will cause an interruption of their required course work must complete and file a Leave of Absence form with the School of Nursing.
+All matriculated nursing students, in good standing, according to the standards stated above, who are planning a leave of absence (LOA) for personal/medical reasons that will cause an interruption of their required course work must complete and file a Leave of Absence form with the School of Nursing.
 All leaves must be approved by both the student's academic advisor and the School of Nursing Chair.
-In order to return to the nursing program without academic penalty, the student must be in good academic standing, according to the nursing standards stated above, at the time of leave approval and the leave of absence should not exceed the time period of one year.
-In the event the LOA exceeds one year, the student will need to meet with the School of Nursing Chair and appropriate faculty to determine the possibility of readmission.
+To be eligible to return to the nursing program without academic penalty the student must be in good academic standing (as stated above) and the LOA must not exceed one year.
+If the LOA exceeds one year, the student must meet with the Chair of the School of Nursing and appropriate faculty to discuss the possibility of readmission to the School of Nursing.